ferasn/notes2/IIB/IIB_Dev_10_Notes.md

   * If the BAR file contains a mixture of resources that are compiled and resources that are not compiled, you might see unexpected results.
   * The BAR file contains the broker.xml file.
 This file is called the deployment descriptor.
 This file, in XML format, is in the META-INF folder of the .zip file and can be modified by using a text editor or shell script.
   * When creating a new bar file in the toolkit, the BAR file is created in the "BarFiles" project by default.
 The default can be changed in preferences.
+  * If you elect to include source files in the BAR file (by selecting the option "Add workspace project source files" in the prepare tab), these resources are stored in a separate folder, which is named src in the bar file.
+* The IBM Integration web user interface is enabled and assigned to port 4414 by default.